learn-co-curriculum/learn-expert-doing-a-shift/README.md

 The Technical Coach on dispatch greets all incoming chats and gets some preliminary information on them.

 - If the issue is a simple question with a discrete answer (e.g. "What's the difference between `#find` and `#detect` in ruby?"), you can feel free to just answer it and/or direct them to a resource (e.g. "They're the same thing :) As you can see here: https://ruby-doc.org/core-2.2.3/Enumerable.html#method-i-detect they're used interchangeably.").
-Similarly, if the issue is solved by something in the [Help Center](http://help.learn.co/), link them to the doc before linking the student to an coach.
+Similarly, if the issue is solved by something in the [Help Center](http://help.learn.co/), link them to the doc before linking the student to a coach.

 - If it's clear that the student will need more than a link and a few short answers, set them up with a screen share by saying something like: "Would you be able to do a 20 minute screen share with one of our other Technical Coaches?
 I think they could better help you with this through a screen share.". **Make sure to add 20 minute screen share when you ask the student if they want a screen share**, this lets them know that Technical Coaches are alloted 20 minutes per screen share.